Soundium/Pi_hole_Whitelist/README.md

 - New domains are added frequently.
 - Supports Pi-Hole Docker installation.
 - Comes with a shell script i.e. you can add all domains automatically at an instant.
-- Domains are categorised and are included in 3 different files.
 - If you are a beginner to Pi-Hole, adding these sites resolves many problems.

 ***